 As you age, it’s common to see twisted, enlarged veins emerging in your legs, called varicose veins.
 Varicose veins are typically caused by the increased pressure on your leg veins as you move around over the course of a lifetime.
 Valves that normally allow blood to flow in only one direction become weakened and cause blood to pool instead, resulting in unsightly purplish webs.

-Pregnant women have a high risk of developing varicose veins, due to the increased quantity of blood produced during a pregnancy, as well as the additional weight, but varicose veins can happen to anyone.
+Pregnant women have a high risk of developing varicose veins, due to the increased quantity of blood produced during a pregnancy.
+Varicose veins tend to run in families so you are at a higher risk of developing them if you have a family history of varicose veins.
+Being over weight is also a risk factor.
 Almost 1 in 4 adults in the United States will deal with varicose veins at some point in their lifetimes.
-People of any age can get varicose veins, but they're much more common as you get older.
+People of any age can get varicose veins, but they’re much more common as you get older.

 While the development of varicose veins over the years is often natural and potentially benign, they can have a negative impact on your overall health.
 They put you at an increased risk of conditions including: